IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: The Proposed Method

 \subsection{Model Obfuscation}

-It is worth noting that the MoE model $\mathcal{M}_j(\cdot)$ lacks a gating network to decide which expert should be activated for prediction.
-Consequently, $\mathcal{M}_j(\cdot)$ requires prior knowledge about the domain from which the input image is sampled to activate the correct domain expert, which is impractical in real-world scenarios.
-Additionally, distributing $\mathcal{M}_j(\cdot)$ directly to a user poses a security risk, as adversaries can easily identify the real expert due to its superior classification performance on benign test samples compared to the two fake experts.
+It is worth noting that the MoE model $\mathcal{M}$ lacks a gating network to decide which expert should be activated for prediction.
+Consequently, $\mathcal{M}$ requires prior knowledge about the domain from which the input image is sampled to activate the correct domain expert, which is impractical in real-world scenarios.
+Additionally, distributing $\mathcal{M}$ directly to a user poses a security risk, as the adversary can easily identify the real expert due to its superior classification performance on benign test samples compared to the two fake experts.
 To address these issues, we obfuscate the three experts by unifying them into a single coherent model using knowledge distillation.
-We use $\mathcal{M}_j(\cdot)$ to train a student model $f_{\theta^{p}_j}(\cdot)$ with the secret key $k_j$ for distributing to an authorized user.
-We want $f_{\theta^{p}_j}(\cdot)$ to imitate the teacher's behaviors over $\mathcal{W}$ on not only the fully-connected layer but all selected hidden layers from shallow to deep.
-To achieve this, we jointly optimize $f_{\theta^{p}_j}(\cdot)$ with three knowledge distillation losses $\mathcal{L}_\text{kl}$, $\mathcal{L}_\text{at}$ and $\mathcal{L}_\text{crd}$ such that \begingroup
+We use $\mathcal{M}$ to train a student model $f^\prime$ which imitates the teacher's behaviors on not only the fully-connected layer but all selected hidden layers from shallow to deep.
+To achieve this, $f^\prime$ is jointly optimized with three knowledge distillation losses $\mathcal{L}_\text{kl}$, $\mathcal{L}_\text{at}$ and $\mathcal{L}_\text{crd}$ such that \begingroup

-\endgroup where $\lambda_1$ and $\lambda_2$ are two positive factors to adjust the scale of $\mathcal{L}_\text{at}$ and $\mathcal{L}_\text{crd}$, respectively.
+\endgroup where $\lambda_2$ and $\lambda_3$ are two positive factors to adjust the scale of $\mathcal{L}_\text{at}$ and $\mathcal{L}_\text{crd}$, respectively.

 (1) Minimizing $\mathcal{L}_\text{kl}$ aligns the logits output by the fully connected layers of the teacher and student models. $\mathcal{L}_\text{kl}$ can be computed as: \begingroup

 \endgroup where $\mathcal{L}_\text{KL}$ denotes the Kullback-Leibler (KL) divergence between two distributions.